sakuexe/Nixos/README.md

 ## Getting Started

-0. Use `nix-shell` to install git momentarily
+0. Use `nix-shell` to install git momentarily, if you do not have git already

 ```bash
 nix-shell -p git
 ```

-1. Clone the repository to your home directory
+1. Clone the repository to your home directory (or wherever)

 ```bash
 git clone https://github.com/sakuexe/nixos ~/nixos